teachaccess/accessibility-skills-hiring-toolkit/roles/ux-visual-designer.md

   - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
   - Walk us through a project where you improved the accessibility of a product.
 What specifically did you change?
 Who did you partner with most closely to build and launch it (or not launch it, if applicable).
   - How can carousels be problematic for users with disabilities?
+  - Why is significant flashing and motion content dangerous for users with disabilities?
-  - How are auto-playing videos and animations problematic for users with disabilities?
+  - How are auto-playing videos and animations dangerous for users with disabilities?
+  - What should you provide with video and/or audio content?
+  - Why is it improper to use images of text?
   - Why does color contrast matter?
   - Why do focus indicators matter both when tabbing and on hover?
+  - Why does a logical focus order matter to screen reader navigation?
   - Have you worked on accessibility for a design system (if not, have you come across an example?).
 How was accessibility integrated, and was it done well?
+- Experience conducting accessible and inclusive user research and user testing for visual designs and in the development of products and services
+  - How might you implement or keep accessibility in mind when conducting user research?
+  - How might you implement or keep accessibility in mind when testing a prototype?

 #### Preferred
 - Experience articulating and incorporating accessibility requirements into visual design documents and specifications